Working with ETLs

 The lastcounter and lookup entries are created only when the ETL task is in production mode.

 It is strongly recommended to limit the amount of data to import.
 If you need to recover historical data you should do it in small chunks.
 For instance, you should import data for a few days at a time, and import data for subsequent days in chunks.

 Working with ETL entity catalogs

 Click Entity catalog in the ETL Task details page to view information about its lookup tables.
 You can view the list of systems, business drivers and domains imported by the ETL, including data sources and the name they will have in BMC TrueSight Capacity Optimization.

 Deleting an entity catalog record

-- Remove the lookup reference and delete the selected resources; if the selected resources are not shared with other ETL tasks, this operation will change their status to "dismissed".
+- Delete selected lookup entries of all ETLs and dismiss entities: Lookup reference and delete the selected resources.
+If the selected resources are not shared with other ETL tasks, this action will change their status to "dismissed".
 For more information, see Life cycle and status of entities and domains.